Pola

 Why Terms Burn Money

-We often experience this in initial meetings: The project email mentions “digital transformation”, the meeting sounds like “We finally need to become modern”, and in the end, it's only about a new tool, a few automated approvals, and less paper.
+We often experience this in initial meetings: "Digital transformation" in the project email, sounds like "We finally need to get modern" in the meeting, and in the end, it's "just" about a new tool, a few automated approvals, and less paper.

-That's not bad – if it's honestly named.
+This isn't bad – if named honestly.
 It becomes expensive when both are mixed.
-Because digitization and digital transformation have different goals, different risks, and (very importantly) different expectations within the team.
+Because digitization and digital transformation have different goals, different risks, and (very importantly) different expectations in the team.

-If you sell a digitization project as a transformation, the following usually happens: You expect new revenues or a leap in customer satisfaction – but only get “more efficient processes”.
-Then internally, it’s: “It wasn't worth it.”
-Conversely, it’s just as dangerous: You plan “only” process digitization, but your market is moving towards platforms, new service models, or AI-powered offerings.
-Then you optimize the old – while others are already building the new.
+If you sell a digitization project as transformation, here's what typically happens: You expect new revenues or a leap in customer satisfaction – but get "only" more efficient processes.
+Internally it’s said: "It wasn’t worth it."
+Conversely, it’s just as dangerous: You plan "only" process digitization, but your market is moving toward platforms, new service models, or AI-supported offerings.
+Then you're optimizing the old – while others are already building the new.

-Our rule of thumb from practice: First clarify which problem you are solving – then choose the tool.
-And for that, you need language clarity.
-Because language here is not cosmetics, but steering: It decides whether you direct a roadmap, a change approach, and a budget to the right thing.
+Our rule of thumb from practice: First clarify which problem you're solving – then choose the tool.
+And for that, you need linguistic clarity.
+Because language is not mere cosmetics here, but control: It determines whether you align a roadmap, a change approach, and a budget to the right target.

 Unsplash image for team sorting printed process maps into recycle binUnsplash image for team sorting printed process maps into recycle bin